6-minute read

-You can subtract your allowable business expenses from your turnover when working out how much tax you need to pay each year.
+You can subtract your self-employed expenses from your turnover when working out how much tax you need to pay each year.

 But not all business expenses are allowable expenses, so it’s important to know what costs you can claim on your tax return.

-As mentioned, you can’t go ahead and subtract all your self-employed expenses.
-HMRC has clear rules around what you can and can’t include, which is why the costs that you can include in your calculation are called ‘allowable expenses’.
+As mentioned, you can’t subtract all of your self-employed expenses.
+HMRC has clear rules on what you can and can’t include, which is why the costs that you can include in your calculation are called ‘allowable expenses’.

 By defining allowable expenses, HMRC is trying to make sure that you only deduct expenses that are strictly related to your business.

-Understanding which of your self-employed expenses are allowable and calculating your profit accurately is important for making sure you pay the right amount of tax.
+Understanding which of your self-employed expenses are allowable (and calculating your profit accurately) helps make sure you pay the right amount of tax.

 Here’s an example: